steve1316/uma-android-automation/README.md

 3. Now go back to the Home page after you have finished customizing the settings.
 The settings you have selected will be shown to you in the text box below the ```Start``` button.
 4. Now tap on the ```Start``` button.
 If this is the first time, it will ask you to give the application ```Overlay``` permission and starting up the ```Accessibility``` service.
 5. Once it is enabled, tapping on the ```Start``` button again will display an overlay button that you can move around the screen.
-6. Navigate yourself to the training event and press the overlay button to start.
-A Notification will notify you of whether the OCR was successful and will display its results.
+6. Navigate yourself to the screen that shows available options like Rest, Train, Buy Skills, Races, etc.
-7. Whenever you want to stop, just press ```STOP PROCESS``` on the Notification in your Notification Drawer or tap the overlay button again.
+7. Press the overlay button to start the automation process.

 # Technologies Used
 1. [jpn.traineddata from UmaUmaCruise by @amate](https://github.com/amate/UmaUmaCruise)